 Types of Goodwill

 It is basically the difference that a buyer is paying for all the assets of the firm/company and after deducting the sum of its liabilities.
-Here, each asset and liability is separately valued, and thereafter the balancing figure or the remaining excess payment is termed as goodwill.
+Here, each asset and liability is separately valued, and after that, the balancing figure or the remaining excess payment is termed as goodwill.

 It is the goodwill that is generated internally after a certain time with a lot of hard work.
-As it is for the business which is new or does not have any old history it can be either positive or negative.
+As it is for a business that is new or does not have any old history, it can be either positive or negative.